mousetail/CellTail/README.md

 There are 2 available output modes:

 ```
-Output = Characters # Attemptt to convert the output to character values, substituting ? for any numbers out of range
+Output = Characters; # Attemptt to convert the output to character values, substituting ? for any numbers out of range
-Output = Numbers # Output as , seperated numbers
+Output = Numbers; # Output as , seperated numbers
 ```

 # Debug Mode